Pouya-L/philosophers/README.md

 # 42_Philosophers

 ## Description
-In computer science, the dining philosophers problem is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.
-It was originally formulated in 1965 by Edsger Dijkstra as a student exam exercise, presented in terms of computers competing for access to tape drive peripherals.
-Soon after, Tony Hoare gave the problem its present formulation
+The dining philosophers problem is a well-known example in the field of computer science, frequently utilized in the design of concurrent algorithms to demonstrate synchronization challenges and methods for addressing them.
+Initially proposed in 1965 by Edsger Dijkstra as a student examination task, it was framed in the context of computers vying for access to tape drive peripherals.
+The problem received its current interpretation shortly thereafter, thanks to Tony Hoare.

 [More info on Wikipedia](https://en.wikipedia.org/wiki/Dining_philosophers_problem)